FlorianHollandt/diceChampionship-aurora/README.md

         </tr>
     </table>
     * It would make sense for your live Skill to use a different database than the `local` and `staging` stages<br/><br/>
-7. **Uploading your Skill code to Lambda**
+2. **Uploading your Skill code to Lambda**
    - After having reviewed the staging setup, it's clear that uploading your Skill to Lambda is as easy as building and deploying the **staging stage** of your project.
    - To be able to upload your code to Lambda with the Jovo CLI, make sure your AWS CLI profile is linked to your ASK CLI profile, and has Lambda upload privileges
-   - Now all you need to do it execute `jovo build -p alexaSkill --stage staging --deploy`
+   - Now all you need to do it execute `jovo build --stage staging --deploy`
    - The result should look like this: <br/>
     <img src="https://dicechampionship.s3-eu-west-1.amazonaws.com/screenshots/buildStaging_aurora.png" width="90%"><br/>
    - Again, you can now test your Skill in the Alexa developer console just like after step 5, in the same Skill
-8. **Preparing and deploying the live stage**
+3. **Preparing and deploying the live stage**
    - I'll cover this part more briefly than the ones before, because it's more about deployment than about getting this Skill to work
    - First, you need a **new Lambda function** - Just set one up like in **step 4** (with the same role, trigger and environment variables), and copy its ARN as the value of `LAMBDA_ARN_LIVE` in your `.env` file
    - If you want to use a **different DynamoDB table** for your live stage, you need to set one up (with the same hash key `id`), paste its name into the environment variable `DYNAMODB_TABLE_NAME` of your Lambda function, and accordingly expand your policy `diceChampionship_policy`'s resource part
-   - To set up the **new Skill** (using the new Lambda endoint, the invocation name 'dice championship', and an expanded version of the manifest including a different Skill icon), execute `jovo build -p alexaSkill --stage live --deploy`.
+   - To set up the **new Skill** (using the new Lambda endoint, the invocation name 'dice championship', and an expanded version of the manifest including a different Skill icon), execute `jovo build --stage live --deploy`.
    - After the first deployment, copy the new Skill's ID and paste it as the value of `SKILL_ID_LIVE` in your `.env` file

 # Investigating your leaderboard